GTCarmona/bold-challenge-beer-cellar/README.md

 Full MERN stack developed between 4~5 hours

-Setup: boilerplate used during my time in IronHack bootcamp as a student, same used in my last project.
-I chosed to do this because of the timeframe, as this gives me the basic setup for MongoDB and the authentication process with Passport.
+Setup: I used a boilerplate used during my time in IronHack bootcamp as a student, same used in my last project.
+I chosed to do mainly because of the timeframe, as this offers me the basic setup for MongoDB and the authentication process with Passport.

 Link to deployed version: https://challenge-my-beer-cellar.herokuapp.com/